Data Processing Agreement

 This Ethyca Data Processing Agreement and its Annexes ( “DPA” ) reflects the parties’ agreement with respect to the Processing of Personal Data by Ethyca on behalf of Customer in connection with the Services under the Ethyca Order Form and Master Subscription Agreement (including any Professional Services Statement of Work) between Ethyca and Customer (the “Agreement” ).

 This DPA is supplemental to, and forms an integral part of, the Agreement and is effective upon its incorporation into the Agreement, which incorporation may be specified in the Agreement, an Order Form or an executed amendment to the Agreement.
 The terms and conditions of the Data Processing Agreement apply where the European Data Protection Laws or the CCPA applies to Customer or to Ethyca or to any of their respective Affiliates.
 In case of any conflict or inconsistency between any term of this DPA that relates to matters of data protection and the terms of the Agreement, this DPA shall take precedence over the terms of the Agreement to the extent of such conflict or inconsistency.

 We periodically update the terms of this DPA.
 If you have an active Ethyca subscription, we will let you know when we do via email (if you have subscribed to receive email notifications via the link in our Agreement) or via in-app notification.
 You can find archived versions of the terms here.

 The term of this DPA shall follow the Term of the Agreement.
-Word or phrases not otherwise defined herein shall have the meaning as set forth in the Terms of Service.
+Word or phrases not otherwise defined herein shall have the meaning as set forth in the Master Subscription Agreement.